bshakhruz/ocr_video_processor/README.md

 # Text Recognition in Video

 The intelligent analysis of video data is currently in wide demand because a video is a major source of sensory data in our lives.
 Text is a prominent and direct source of information in video.
-This project is aimed at harnessing the power of computer vision to implement text recognition in video.
-It is carried out as part of the Computer Vision course held at the Sapienza University of Rome.

 ## Authors

-- Amad Salmon (@amadsalmon)
-- Arturo Calvera Tonin (@Arturo-00)

 ## Installing the required dependencies